-Even in light of COVID, marketing is critical to the success of your restaurant.
-Restaurateurs across the country have prioritized customer communications in order to let their audience know how they can support them.
-From zoom backgrounds to DIY meal kits, restaurant owners are getting creative with what they have to continually promote their offerings.
+Restaurateurs across the country are increasingly marketing mostly online.
+They are also prioritizing customer communications to let their audiences know how they can support them.
+And they’re getting creative: from Zoom backgrounds to DIY meal kits, restaurant owners are using what they have to continually show off their menu items, promote their business, and reaffirm their role in their local communities.

-Keeping your customers engaged digitally through marketing channels like social media, email marketing, your website, and paid online ads will keep your restaurant top of mind - whether new customers are looking for someone to order dinner from or your beloved regulars are doing everything they can to see you back in business when this is over.
+Keeping customers engaged digitally through marketing channels like social media, email marketing, your website, and paid online ads will keep your restaurant top of mind.
+You’ll be able to continually engage with and respond to your guests to provide the best overall customer experience, even at a distance.

 Restaurant Marketing Plan